luciano7/angularjs-styleguide/README.md

 **[Back to top](#table-of-contents)**

 ## Task Automation
 Use [Gulp](http://gulpjs.com) or [Grunt](http://gruntjs.com) for creating automated tasks.
 Gulp leans to code over configuration while Grunt leans to configuration over code.
 I personally prefer Gulp as I feel it is easier to read and write, but both are excellent.

+> Learn more about gulp and patterns for task automation in my [Gulp Pluralsight course](http://jpapa.me/gulpps)

 ###### [Style [Y400](#style-y400)]